WHAT PEOPLE ARE SAYING ABOUT DIMITRIS SGOUROS ON THE INTERNET

 an admirable structural clarity, accurate as a blueprint."

-That's a far cry from the take on Sgouros many seem to have.
+That's a far cry from the take on Sgouros some seem to have.
 The current

 perception of him appears to be due to at least two factor which would not